harsha-simhadri/big-ann-benchmarks/t3/TASKS_ISSUES_RESOLUTIONS.md

 ## Issues (open)

-* [T3 Organizer self-report] The "opex" power cost for an Nvidia submission seems impossibly low ($80).
-  * PENDING RESOLUTION: We need to measure quiescent power of a system and establish the min power consumption and troubleshoot the DCMI power reporting on the NVidia system.
+* [NVidia request] Please remove existing MSRP and remove from cost leaderboard.
+* [T3 Organizer self-report] Possible issue with private Text2Image ground truth.
+* [T3 Organizer self-report] There is a wide distribution of recall on the private MSSpaceV ground truth.

 ## Resolutions